braze-inc/braze-docs/_docs/_developer_guide/platform_wide/platform_features.md

 ## Dashboard/UI

 The dashboard controls all of the data and interactions at the heart of the Braze platform.
-Marketers can use the site to manage notifications, setup targeted messaging campaigns, and view analytics or feedback.
+Marketers can use the site to manage notifications, setup targeted messaging campaigns, and view analytics.
 Developers can use the dashboard to manage settings for integrating apps, such as API keys and push notification credentials.

 ## Data API